It’s not easy to write well. Or, as Ernest Hemingway put it, “Easy writing makes hard reading.”

 Long sentences may confuse your reader.
 This is even more true if the sentence structure is complex.
 Here’s a good resource about simple and complex sentences.

-Keep the piece short
+Keep the training short

 Just write about the important stuff your learners need to know.
 Don’t add more material simply because you think it’s interesting.
 Remember that everything you write should be focused on a learning objective.
+In training, less really is more (effective).

 Break your piece up into smaller “chunks”